Baked Zucchini Fritters with Smoky Dipping Sauce

 How do you make Baked Zucchini Fritters with Smoky Dipping Sauce?

-Shredded and drained zucchini is mixed with eggs, cheese (two kinds – Parmesan and white cheddar), panko bread crumbs, garlic, scallions, and other seasonings, plus a squeeze of fresh lemon juice.
+Shredded and drained zucchini is mixed with eggs, cheese (two kinds – Parmesan and white cheddar), panko bread crumbs, garlic, scallions, and other seasonings, plus some lemon zest.

 The mixture is scooped out into about two dozen portions, then placed on a cookie sheet lined with buttered parchment paper and flattened into little patties.
 Before baking, brush some additional melted butter on the top so the fritters turn a nice golden color while baking in the oven.